Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. What about measure of model complexity to help diagnose overfitting (e.g. AIC/BIC/MDL/etc.)?**

 I've not had much luck with these measures in practice.
 Also, classical ideas of overfitting were focused on "overparameterization".
-I'm not convinced this is entirely relevant with modern machine learning and data science models.
+I'm not convinced this is entirely relevant with modern machine learning and deep learning models.
 We often overparameterize and still achieve SOTA performance.
 Put another way: Overfitting != Overparameterization.
 That being said, regularizing away from large magnitude coefficients/weights remains a good practice when overfit.

 ## Glossary of Terms